 If you’re operating a business out of a big city, you can use your surroundings to your advantage.

-The above example shows the iconic Los Angeles City Hall.
-This image is ranking on a local plumber’s site.
+The above example shows the iconic Los Angeles City, Hall.
+This image is ranked on a local plumber’s site.
 This entity association is also helping the plumber rank its GMB for the coveted term “plumbing Los Angeles.”

 The magic sauce for ranking a SAB right now is the ability to tie in your main service offerings with your location.

-If you can post these photos both on your site, as well as on your GMB page, you’ll be in great shape.
+If you can post these photos both on your site, as well as on your GBP (GMB) page, you’ll be in great shape.

 This leads us to the next key point of optimizing your service area business’s map pack listing…